 For LMHA-owned units, the amount of the reasonable rent will be determined by LMHA.
 65 a.
-Units Assisted Under the HOME Program b.
-Units Subsidized Through Other Federal Programs
+Units Assisted Under the HOME Program

 4. Effect of Other Subsidy on Rent to Owner66

 For Contract Units assisted under the HOME program, rents may not exceed rent limits as required by the HOME program (24 CFR 92.252).